Isaac-Tait/macadamGrinding_denoStyle/posts/year of the ox.md

 <p>It feels weird to put this out there on the internet, because it is so personal.
 I can assuage my anxiety a bit by thinking to myself <em>"Who is going to read this?
 Probably not that many people.
 So, what can it hurt?"</em> <strong>My mother, Yvonne Tait, killed herself on October 26, 2020.</strong>Just when I thought 2020 could not get any worse it got much much worse.</p>

 <img src="https://macadam-grinding-photos.s3.us-west-2.amazonaws.com/year-of-the-ox/yvonne+tait-1960%3A2020.jpg" alt="Yvonne Katherine Tait - my mother RIP" class="blogImages" />
+<p style="font-style: italic; font-size: 0.8rem; padding-left: 30px;">My dad, my mom, and me - when I was one and we were living in Fallbrook, CA</p>

 <p>So, yea life got shitty and then it got horribly f*$#ed a million miles past shitty.
 Odd thing is that the night my mom took her life I was out for a ride on my gravel bike.
 I was screaming down "CP Buffalo Hill" in the fading light when my front wheel hit a huge obstacle that I never saw.
 There was a horrendous bang and I thought for sure my wheel was jacked.
 I believe it was at that exact moment that my mom pulled the trigger.
 Her life ended and I kept riding, my bike and myself okay, oblivious to the carnage my mother had just caused...</p>